alexey-x/Vehicle-Routing/README.md

 It is kind of Multi Trip Vehicle Routing Problem with Time Windows.

-The description of the problem is in ProblemDescription(RU) python notebook..
+The description of the problem is in ProblemDescription_RU python notebook.

+Simple examples are in the ProblemTestExamples_RU notebook.

+ProblemNTS_Simple_RU rather useless task was not solve due to its size.
+Special treatment is needed.

-It is in russian.
+All these notebook are in russian.

-Shot english version may be written by request.
+Short english version may be written by request.